 The thing is some people are successful at cold calling.
 They don’t spend their day being rejected, hearing no, or being ignored.
 Their voice messages are returned, their emails get response and yes, they are, despite what we’d like to think, normal.

 What do they do?
 Here is one of the most important things all successful cold callers do:

 They find REAL prospects:

 Likely to buy a product or service like yours

 Don’t confuse qualified prosects with REAL ones.
 Here is a quote from How to Say It To Sell It:

 “A qualified prospect theoretically could purchase your product.
-If you sell mortgage services, a qualified prospect is anyone owns a home or ever plans to own a home.
+If you sell mortgage services for apartment building financing, a qualified prospect is anyone owns a home or ever plans to own a home.
 A REAL propsect, however, is a homeowner who either:

 •Needs money for other things and refinancing her mortagage is an option to get that money

 •Wants to save money by reducing interest payments through the better rate you offer, or